owen2345/pub_sub_model_sync/samples/README.md

 This is a sample to sync information between rails applications using RabbitMQ

 ## Installation
-* Create manually the required network to share rabbitMQ (just if not exist):
+* Create manually the required network to share rabbitMQ accross Rails applications (just if not exist):
   ```docker network create shared_app_services```

 * Start RabbitMQ server